 Quickly Toggle VoiceOver by Triple-Clicking the Home Button

 You can toggle VoiceOver on and off quickly by setting it to the triple-click setting in Settings > General > Accessibility > Triple-Click, as shown in Figure 1-2.
-Then, by pressing the home button three times in rapid succession, you can toggle VoiceOver on or off.
-This is much quicker than navigating back to the Settings app every time you wish to enable or disable VoiceOver, speeding up accessibility testing significantly while making it easy to disable VoiceOver when you're not sure which gesture to use.
+Then, by triple-clicking the Home button, you can toggle VoiceOver on or off.
+This is much quicker than navigating back to the Settings app every time you want to enable or disable VoiceOver, speeding up accessibility testing significantly while making it easy to disable VoiceOver when you’re not sure which gesture to use.

 Fine-Tune Speech Granularity with the VoiceOver Rotor

 You can break down the speech of VoiceOver to a per-word and even per-character basis by using the VoiceOver rotor, as shown in Figure 1-3.
 Rotate two fingers in a clockwise or counter-clockwise motion, as if turning a dial, to cycle through rotor options.
 After an option is selected, swipe up or down with one finger to progress to the previous or next value as indicated by the rotor option.

 You can also add options to the rotor in Settings > General > Accessibility > VoiceOver > Rotor.
 For example, you can add the Speech Rate option to dynamically adjust the speaking rate from anywhere in iOS by swiping up or down.
 Rotor options are contextually sensitive and may not appear in all environments.